marcusgostasson/smartshop/README.md

 * **Which Stores Does SmartShop Support?**

 SmartShop supports most major grocery stores in your region.
 We're constantly working on expanding our reach to include even more stores.

-* **How Does SmartShop Keep Prices Up-to-Date?**

-We utilize a combination of automated data collection and user feedback to ensure our price data remains as accurate as possible.

 **Feedback**